The Stakes Are Higher Than You Think

 Preparation at Home

-Refresh your resident dog's training: Make sure your current dog responds reliably to basic commands like "sit," "leave it," and "come."
-You will need these tools during the introduction process.
+Refresh your resident dog's training: Make sure your current dog responds reliably to "sit," "leave it," and "come."
+You'll need these tools.

-Exercise your resident dog: A tired dog is a more relaxed dog.
-Give your current dog a good long walk or play session before the introduction begins.
+Exercise your resident dog: A tired dog is a relaxed dog.
+Give your current dog a good long walk before the meeting begins.

 Choosing the Right Match

-• Energy level: A high-energy puppy paired with a senior dog who wants to sleep all day is a recipe for frustration.
+- Energy level: A high-energy puppy paired with a senior dog who wants to sleep all day is a recipe for frustration.
+(Balancing 2-year-old Maple's endless energy with 9-year-old Benny's hip dysplasia takes constant management).

-• Size: Significant size differences increase injury risk during play, even when both dogs are friendly.
+- Size: Significant size differences increase injury risk during play.

-• Temperament: Two dominant dogs of the same sex are statistically more likely to have ongoing conflict than opposite-sex pairings.
+- Temperament: Two dominant dogs of the same sex are statistically more likely to fight.
+Opposite-sex pairings usually fare better.

-• Socialization history: A dog who has lived successfully with other dogs before is a safer bet than one with unknown history.
+- Socialization history: A dog who has lived successfully with other dogs before is a safer bet.
+I'd skip this if the new dog has a known history of severe reactivity, unless you have advanced training experience.

 The Neutral Territory Introduction